Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 For colours and display; front number plates must display black characters on a white background and rear number plates must display black characters on a yellow background.

-The characters can also be 3D and the plate itself can feature a thin border, providing it is either red, green, blue or black, as per DVLA plate guidelines.
+The characters can also be 4D, but not two-tone (or 3D) as of September 2021, and the plate itself can feature a thin border, providing it is either red, green, blue or black, as per DVLA plate guidelines.
 Background patterns are not allowed on number plates.

 Motorists in England, Scotland and Wales have the option to display an array of flags and identifiers on a number plate.
 The flags are as follows: The Union Jack, St George’s Cross, Saltire (Cross of St Andrew) or Welsh Dragon.